 All new items received from the item writers were edited and reviewed for technical item flaws by NBME staff.
 The edited and annotated items were returned to the item writers for initial revision and approval.
-All of the newly written items and associated pictorials were reviewed by the item writers at a meeting at the NBME offices on September 27-28, 2005.
+All of the newly written items and associated pictorials were reviewed by the item writers at a meeting at the NBME offices on September 26-27, 2006.
+At that meeting, 690 new items and 190 new pictorials were reviewed; 644 new items and 160 new pictorials were approved for use.

 After the meeting, new approved items were reviewed again by NBME staff and added to the item pool for the Qualifying Examination.
 Three new 300-item examination forms were generated using content and statistical constraints.
-Fourteen participants, including 11 new item writers for the 2006-2007 cycle and three returning item writers from the 2005-2006 cycle, met on March 1, 2006 to review the forms (Appendix 2).
+Fourteen participants, including 6 new item writers for the 2007-2008 cycle and eight returning item writers from the 2006-2007 cycle, met on March 2, 2007 to review the forms (Appendix 2).
 Small groups of writers reviewed items within their area of expertise, evaluating the quality of the items, identifying content overlap between items, and assessing the content equivalence of the three forms.
 NBME staff incorporated the committee suggestions and prepared updated forms.
+Final versions of the examination forms were reviewed, revised as necessary, and approved by the Executive Director of the NBVME in April 2007.

 After the forms were finalized, items were prepared for web-based presentation, and files containing item text, pictorials, and associated information were created for delivery by Internet Testing Systems, LLC.
 Quality control procedures were implemented at each stage of the test development process to ensure that standards were being met.
-Final versions of the examination forms were reviewed, revised as necessary, and approved by the NBVME Executive Director in April 2006.